Platopedia/platopedia.github.io/events/platobotparty.md

 <div class="content-image" data-url="/docs/assets/images/events/platobotparty/platobot-banner.png" data-width="690px" data-label=""></div>

-It's that time of the year — PlatoBot Giveaway 2.0 is here!
-PlatoBot is feeling generous once again, and this time it's giving away more than ever before: 180 Coin Bundles worth 5.5k coins, with chances to win up to 12.5k Coin Bundles.
+It's that time of the year — **PlatoBot Giveaway 2.0** is here!
+PlatoBot is feeling generous once again, and this time it's giving away more than ever before: **180 Coin Bundles** worth 5.5k coins, with chances to win up to 12.5k coins.
 You can't miss this special event.
-Save the date: June 8 • 4PM GMT!
+Save the date: **June 8 • 4PM GMT**!

 <div class="linebreak"></div>